tpaschalis/tpaschalis.github.io/_posts/2020-05-23-goroutines-size.markdown

 description: "Look at them Go!"
 ---

 I'm pretty sure that anyone starting to work with Go has heard that *"Goroutines are like lightweight threads"* and that *"It's okay to launch hundreds, thousands of goroutines"*.
-Some people learn that "a goroutine takes up around 2 kilobytes", most likely referencing [the Go 1.4 release notes](https://golang.org/doc/go1.4#runtime), and even fewer that this represents its initial stack size; but usually nothing more.
+Some people learn that *"a goroutine takes up around 2 kilobytes"*, most likely referencing [the Go 1.4 release notes](https://golang.org/doc/go1.4#runtime), and even fewer learn that this represents its initial stack size.

 And while all those statements are true, I'd like to show *why* these things are true, explore what is a goroutine, how much space it takes, and provide starting points for anyone to poke around the Go internals.